 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

-Application budgets are limited to $550,000 Direct Costs per year.
+Application budgets are limited to $600,000 in direct costs per year.
 Budgets are expected to reflect the actual needs of the proposed project.

 The maximum project period is 4 years.